[Note: see related podcast and see affiliate stuff at the right]

 - Private email.
 Gmail, Yahoo Mail, Outlook, and most of the other popular “free” email providers are horrible about privacy.
 You are their product, not their customer.
 There are many degrees of privacy when it comes to email providers.
 For most people, Fastmail is a great option.
 Not only does it have excellent email features, it also has a calendar, contact manager, notes and file storage.
 If you want to go for a super-private service, you should look at providers like ProtonMail or Tutanota.
 I’ve tried many of the top super-private services, and I find these to be the easiest to use.

 - Secure messaging.
 This is a tough one because messaging services are all proprietary – unlike with email, to message someone else, they have to have an account with the same provider.
 But the good news here is that best option is an easy choice: Signal.
 (NOTE: Signal is a rare exception to the “free service” issue.
 You can trust them.)
 You might also check out Threema or Wire.
+Session is new and very interesting, too.
 See this review for full details.
+When your visiting friends and family, that could be a good time to get multiple people set up on a new, private messaging service.

 - Apple products.
-I’m an Apple fanboy, I admit it.
-Have been for decades.
-But there’s just no denying that Apple is one of the very few big tech companies that don’t need or want your data.
+Apple is one of the very few big tech companies that don’t need or want your data.
 Apple sells hardware and makes a hell of a lot of money doing it.
 And whether it’s altruism or just capitalism at work here, they’ve made a point of making user privacy a key product differentiator.
-Apple’s record isn’t perfect, and they have some serious issues to resolve around stifling competition, but they have a huge reputation to protect and they’re trying very hard to get privacy right.
+Apple’s record isn’t perfect.
+Their recent child safety feature was a big misstep, but for now at least, that’s on hold.
+But they have a huge reputation to protect and they’re trying very hard to get privacy right.
+Again… not perfect, but way better than Android and Windows.

 - Gadget prepper.
 For the person who likes to be prepared for anything (which is a facet of security), you might check out the recommendations on my article on preparing for a power outage.